madslundt/react-webpack2-typescript/README.md

 React with Webpack 2.3.2 and Typescript.

 Uses hot to live reload without loss of state.
-Just run `npm run hot`.
+Just run `npm run dev`.

+Run `npm run prod` to minify.